pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F446ZE-Nucleo/Applications/USB_Device/DFU_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the Device Firmware Upgrade (DFU) on the STM32F4xx devices.
+This application presents a compliant implementation of the Device Firmware Upgrade (DFU) capability for programming the embedded flash memory through the USB peripheral on the STM32F4xx devices.

 This is a typical application on how to use the STM32F446ZE USB OTG Device peripheral to implement the DFU capability for programming the embedded flash memory of the STM32F446xx devices.